The New UK Post-study Work Visa: 5 Things You Need To Know

 With the latest news that international students can now get a two-year work visa after graduating from an approved UK Higher Education provider, you might be tempted to pursue your dreams there.

 Apart from the UK’s wide array of reputable universities, strong academic standing and home to cities steeped in culture and history, the latest work visa update will definitely influence an international student’s destination choice.

-For those who are looking to fulfil their career goals in the UK, you would definitely consider this measure as an opportunity, one that wasn’t as appealing in the past.
+For those who are looking to fulfil their career goals in the UK, you would definitely consider this measure, also known as the Graduate Immigration Route, as an opportunity.

-In fact, the availability of a post-study work visa for graduates is in contrast to the previous policy - which allowed graduates to look for work in the UK for only four months - and now presents an attractive option for international students seeking long-term employment in the country.
+In fact, the availability of a post-study work visa under the initiative is in contrast to the previous policy - which allowed graduates to look for work in the UK for only four months - and now presents an attractive option for international students seeking long-term employment in the country.

 Some of you might wonder: Is there a catch to this new initiative?
 Is it too good to be true?
 To that, we’ve rounded up the key aspects that you should know about the new UK post-study work visa measures.

-Any subject or skill-set is eligible for two-year Work Visa
+- Any subject or skill-set is eligible for the two-year Work Visa

 Unlike certain requirements in other countries where only graduates in specific fields can apply for a work visa, the current measure allows graduates in the UK to apply for jobs regardless of the subjects they pursued.